Chatanga/DuneImmorality/README.md

 - __Reserve.lua__ - Handles the card reserve next to the ImperiumRow.
 - __Resource.lua__ - A class handling the resources tokens (spice, solaris, etc.) on the various boards.
 - __Rival.lua__ - Provides a proxy for each rival leader, used as an indirection to Rival then Action.
 Each leader ability is implemented as an alteration of an existing action or as an event handler.
 Contrary to the Leader class, mostly empty, the Rival class provides part of the "AI" for Solo/Hagal mode.
+- __SardaukarCommander.lua__ - Everything related to the Sardaukar Commanders introduced by the Bloodlines extension.
+- __SardaukarCommanderSkillCard.lua__ - Describes all the Commander Skill tiles and their reveal bonuses.
 - __ScoreBoard.lua__ - A facade to retrieve the VP tokens from their various locations on the maiboard and player boards.
 Badly named actually, since it doesn't handle the shared VP track.
 - __ShipmentTrack.lua__ - Handle the shipping track and its freighters from the Ix extension.
 - __SubmitGame.lua__ - Rogerio's contribution to ranked play (includes dedicated global UI part).